-In 2017-18 I’ll be a Mind Association Research Fellow, thinking about group duties.
-I’m working on a book on the topic.
+For six months in 2017-18, I was a Mind Association Research Fellow, thinking about group duties.
+I’m finishing up a book on the topic.

 On this website you can download everything I’ve published and find out more about my current research.

 Below is what my ‘incredulous stare’ looks like.
 The stare was directed at the camera of Ole Koksvik in November 2017.
 The photo at the top was taken by me at Kohimarama Beach, near where I grew up in Auckland, New Zealand.